Nurse Practitioner Programs in Florida

 • School Type: Public

-University of Miami NP students may select an MSN or DNP track to become a family nurse practitioner.
-They'll attend clinical rotations throughout the program at various Miami and Broward Counties clinical sites.
-Additionally, students must complete an online boot camp at the beginning of each semester.
+Students attend clinical rotations throughout the program at various Miami and Broward Counties clinical sites.
+Additionally, they must complete an online boot camp at the beginning of each semester.

 • School Type: Public

 Unlike other online FNP programs in Florida, the University of West Florida does not allow part-time attendance.
 A full-time course load for graduate students at UWF is six or more credits per semester.
-Each course lasts between 8 and 16 weeks, with 45 total credit hours in the program.
+Each course lasts 8 to 16 weeks, with 45 total credit hours in the program.

 The intensity of this workload can make it difficult for students who need to work while they go to school.
 Applicants should consider whether they can balance these time demands before applying to UWF.